Code4Graph/AIDE/README.md

 -AIDE_synthesis_data.py is the main file which calls functions from above python files.

--prepare_fin_data.py is an example to show how to do data preparation using "TheFinAI/flare-cfa" as an example.
+-prepare_fin_data.py demonstrates how to perform data preparation using the "TheFinAI/flare-cfa" model as an example.

 ## Data Preparation